Close Menu

 “There’s this idea that you have to go on a spa weekend or a meditation retreat—and that would drive some people crazy,” Rich says.
 “The best meditative flow states don’t always come from deep breathing.
 They can come from cliff diving, personal watercraft (PWC)—whatever helps you escape.”

-On a recent trip to the island of Bermuda with two friends—prominent mental-health figures Drew Ramsay, MD, and Kier Gaines, Rich reflected on his everyday life as a magazine magnate (our words, not his), husband, and father.
+On a recent trip to the island of Bermuda with two friends—prominent mental-health figures Drew Ramsey, MD, and Kier Gaines, Rich reflected on his everyday life as a magazine magnate (our words, not his), husband, and father.
 He also tested his own advice, considering what factors can turn a regular trip into a remarkable one.
 The tips below are meant to inspire, and can be adapted to suit your needs.
 (Though we must say, we do highly recommend Bermuda.)

 Ideally, you’ll have an itinerary.